ericchowder/ericchau.net/README.md

 # Chowder Website

-Repository for my personal website
+Repository for my personal website.
+Can also be accessed via https://ericchau.net via http forwarding.

-## Backgroudn
+## Background

-Initially created for exploring React library/framework and introduction to front end
+Initially created for exploring React library/framework and introduction to front end.
+This site was designed from scratch in order to explore vanilla HTML/CSS from ground up, and also so it felt like it was 100% my own work.

 ### Prerequisites